The Role Of Food In Your Health

-However, the largest amount of chemicals that we put into our body on a daily basis is through our food, but there is much less recognition given to the effect that these choices can have on our wellbeing.
+However, the largest amount of chemicals that we put into our body on a daily basis comes from our food, but less recognition is given to the effect that these choices can have on our wellbeing.
 Our food contains complex combinations of vitamins, minerals, protein, fats, sugars, enzymes, bacteria, alcohol, and other substances, all of which interact with the systems in our body to create different effects.
 It is no coincidence that as the UK diet has changed considerably over the last 50 years, so has the pattern of disease, such that Type II diabetes, obesity, cardiovascular disease and cancer are amongst the biggest threats to health in this country.
 Similarly, food allergies and intolerances were virtually unheard of in the war time years, but now, whole aisles of the supermarket are devoted to foods suitable for allergy sufferers.

 The body has a great ability to be resourceful with the nutrients that it receives, and an immeasurable capacity to compensate during times of poor food supply, famine or when presented with foods of low nutritional value.
 However, it can only do this for a limited length of time before things start to go wrong.
 Many of us form our dietary habits from being very young, and we stick to similar patterns of eating throughout our lives.
 If our habitual diet is lacking in the nutrients needed for vital processes, eventually we will start to notice symptoms of ill health.
 Most of the time these symptoms are just annoying things that we learn to live with such as headaches, joint pain, tiredness, dry skin, constipation, low mood, and we become accustomed to them.
 Sometimes, these symptoms develop into more debilitating illnesses over time, but often we assume these are just part of life.